Yacarreon93/github-topics-explorer/README.md

 # Github Topic Explorer

 This app helps to search for Github topics.
-Cliking on each topic displays the other topics related to that topic and how many stargazers they have.
+Clicking on each topic displays the other topics related to that topic and how many stargazers they have.
 And so forth.

 ## How to run app & test